-Candidate means a person admitted to a higher degree research (HDR) program at the University.
+Candidate means a person admitted to a higher degree by research (HDR) program at the University.

 Candidature means duration of enrolment in a higher degree by research program.
 A Research student is considered to be a “student” for the higher degree by research program in which they are enrolled.
 All research and related work towards fulfilment of the requirements for a higher degree by research must be completed during enrolled candidature.